Maguxo/Type-Speed-Program/README.md

 <body>
 <h1>Feature</h1>
 <h6>
-    1).
-Help you to be more agile when writing.
+    1)Help you to be more agile when writing.
 </h6>
 <h6>
     2)Timer.